 where \(\tau_{\theta1}\) and \(\tau_{\theta2}\) denote to our conditioning mechanism.

 \textbf{\textit{Conditioning Mechanism.}} To facilitate anatomically consistent interpolation across slices, we introduce a two-stage conditioning module composed of $\tau_{\theta 1}$ and $\tau_{\theta 2}$.
 The first component, $\tau_{\theta 1}$, encodes contextual information by taking as input the adjacent slices $[s^{(n-1)}, s^{(n+1)}]$ and projecting them into a latent conditional embedding $z_c$.
+Importantly, we do not directly reuse the pretrained VAE encoder for this purpose.
+While the VAE latent space is intentionally regularized to be smooth and well-structured for interpolation, conditioning requires expressive predictive capacity rather than strict latent continuity.
+Using the VAE encoder would bias the conditional signal towards reconstruction semantics and overly constrain the conditioning process.
+Instead, $\tau_{\theta 1}$ learns a dedicated conditional representation that can capture variability between neighboring slices without being restricted by the interpolation-oriented latent manifold.
 This is achieved using a convolutional network architecture with a terminal zero-convolution layer, following best practices from~\cite{lin2024diffbir} to encourage faster and more stable convergence.
 The second component, $\tau_{\theta 2}$, is inspired by the architecture of ControlNet~\cite{zhang2023adding} and serves to inject the conditional information $z_c$ into the denoising process.
 Unlike traditional ControlNet implementations, which employ a two-stage training procedure with frozen backbones, we adopt a single-stage joint training strategy.
 Specifically, we simultaneously optimize $\epsilon_{\theta}$, $\tau_{\theta 1}$, and $\tau_{\theta 2}$, encouraging tighter integration between conditioning and denoising and simplifying the training pipeline.

 \textbf{\textit{Spatiotemporal Flexibility.}} To enable fast and temporally coherent reconstruction of dynamic cine MRI sequences, we extend our model to handle spatiotemporal data by interpreting time as an additional spatial dimension.
 Consequently, we replace all 2D convolutions in the encoder $\mathcal{E}$, decoder $\mathcal{D}$, denoiser $\epsilon_{\theta}$, and conditioning modules $\tau_{\theta 1}$, $\tau_{\theta 2}$ with their 3D counterparts.
 This simple architectural change enables joint modeling of spatial and temporal features, allowing our framework to seamlessly generalize to spatiotemporal data.
 As a result, the proposed method offers a unified, scalable solution for diverse CMR reconstruction and generation tasks across static and dynamic settings.